 All students receive Catamount Mail accounts that can be accessed through myWCU.
 It is the official method for university communications including messages concerning notifications and alerts.
 Due to increased security measures, students are not able to forward their Catamount Mail to another address.
 More information can be found at DoIt.wcu.edu.
 If you do not know your Catamount email address, please call the IT Help Desk at 828.227.7487, Monday-Friday, 8am-5pm.
 Have your student ID (92 number) ready.
 They will assist you in locating your email address and password as needed.

-The food pantry is located on the third floor beside the south stairwell (across from RM 335) and is stocked with a number of food necessities as well as some non-food items like cleaners and diapers.
+The food pantry is located on the first floor and is stocked with a number of food necessities as well as some non-food items like cleaners and diapers.
 Everything in the pantry is free and the pantry will operate on an honor system.
 There is no need to register or check-in, though we do ask you to put an anonymous tally mark on the clipboard in the pantry each time you visit.
 That is simply so we can track the number of students served.